Golestan Palace

 Golestan Palace History

 Golestan Palace is one of the buildings within the walls of Tehran’s Historic Arg (citadel).
-This is the oldest historical monument in Iran and was re-built to its current form by Haji Abol-hasan Mimar Navai in 1865.
+This is the oldest historical monument in Iran and was rebuilt to its current form by Haji Abol-hasan Mimar Navai in 1865.

 This palace was the royal residence of the Qajar dynasty.
 Several royal ceremonies were held in this palace during the Pahlavi dynasty (1925 – 1979).

-The Golestan palace underwent serious restoration that continues to this date.
-However the restoration project doesn't affect visitors, and the palace can be visited by tourists.
+The Golestan palace underwent a serious restoration that continues to this date.
+However the restoration project doesn’t affect visitors, and the palace can be visited by tourists.

 Golestan Palace Visitor Information